libxml-raku/LibXML-raku/doc/Item.md

   * box

-    By convention native classes in the LibXML module are not directly exposed, but have a containing class that manages the native object and provides an API interface to it.
-The `box` method is used to stantiate the containing object, of an appropriate class.
-The class will in-turn reference-count or copy the object to ensure that the underlying native object is not destroyed while the containing object is still alive.
+    By convention native classes in the LibXML module are not directly exposed, but have a containing class that holds the object in a `$.native` attribute and provides an API interface for it.
+The `box` method is used to stantiate a containing object, of an appropriate class.
+The containing object will in-turn reference-count or copy the object to ensure that the underlying native object is not destroyed while it is still alive.

     For example to create an xmlElem native object then a LibXML::Element containing class.